ept/hermitage/README.md

 If you would like to port the test suite to another database, or add new tests, your contribution would be most welcome!

+Thank you to contributors:

+* [Jennifer Rullmann](https://twitter.com/jrullmann) for porting the test suite to FoundationDB.

 License
 -------